paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

       (II) part C, including the effect on the number of meals served.

-**(c) Availability of funds under this section to provide services under parts B and C** The amounts of any State’s allotment under subsection (b) of this section for any fiscal year which the Assistant Secretary determines will not be required for that year for the purposes described in subsection (a)(1) of this section shall be available to provide services under part B or part C, or both, in the State.
+**(c) Availability of funds under this section to provide services under parts B and C** The amounts of any State’s allotment under subsection (b) for any fiscal year which the Assistant Secretary determines will not be required for that year for the purposes described in subsection (a)(1) shall be available to provide services under part B or part C, or both, in the State.

 ### Statutory Notes